singularityware/singularityware.github.io/_posts/recipes/2016-10-01-building-singularity-debian.md

 permalink: building-singularity-debian
 ---

-This tutorial is generated courtsey of <a href="https://twitter.com/californiakarl" target="_blank">Karl Kornel</a> from Stanford Research Computing.
+This tutorial is generated courtesy of <a href="https://twitter.com/californiakarl" target="_blank">Karl Kornel</a> from Stanford Research Computing.
 The ascii art is amazing, if you don't care to build Singularity on Debian please scroll down to appreciate it in it's entirety.
 Thank you Karl!

 **NOTE: that an official debian initiative [is underway](http://neuro.debian.net/pkgs/singularity-container.html?highlight=singularity), and this tutorial is for those interested in digging into the build.**